pedromaltex/Introducao_Matematica_Financeira/cap2_paul_wilmott/options/README.md

 ## Author 👨‍💻

-Pedro Maltez– finance and coding enthusiast.
+Pedro Maltez – finance and coding enthusiast.
 Learn and experiment with option payoffs in a visual way!